EyaChenenaoui/World-time-zone-app/README.md

 # What did I use to build this application?

-I used Flutter in making this project and I integrated the timezone API using this website which provided for me the timezoneAPI (https://app.abstractapi.com/api)
+I used Flutter in making this project and I integrated the timezone API using this website which will provide you the timezoneAPI (https://app.abstractapi.com/api)
 (You can use android studio or visual Studio code IDE I personally used android studio)